Sergio Iacobucci Sergio Iacobucci

 Some inconsistency is natural.
 Customisation can be good.
 But if the team can't agree on what you do, who it's for and why someone should pick you: that's not flexibility.
 67% of buyers say inconsistent messaging is a top reason for disliking a vendor (Demand Gen Report).

-Did three or more of these resonate with you?
 Then you have a positioning problem.
 No amount of new channels or new hires fixes it until the foundations underneath is solid.

-What positioning actually is
+What actually is positioning?

 Positioning defines the specific value you generate for a specific set of customers.
 Not what your product does in the abstract.
 What it does for someone in particular, better than the alternatives they're considering.
+Don’t forget 40% of the time the alternative is ‘do nothing’ which means ‘accept the status quo’.

 It's the context that makes your product make sense.